 Canosa di Puglia is one of the oldest continually inhabited cities in Italy - archaeologists have dated the human presence here to the 7th millennium BC.
 Hidden under its streets, and entered through later buildings, are a number of hypogea - pagan tomb complexes built by the local Dauni tribe.
-We will tour some of these, discovering the diversity of their architecture, style and decoration.
+We will tour one of these.

 One of the most magnificent palace fortresses of the Middle Ages is Castel del Monte (c.1250).
 The German Emperor Frederick II, 'Stupor Mundi', held sovereignty over vast territories from the old Norman regnum in South Italy and Sicily through northern Italy to his family domains in Germany.
 In order to control such extensive territories, he built a line of castles through them, of which Castel del Monte is the supreme example.
 This massive castle has a keep of octagonal plan with eight octagonal towers at its angles.
 Scholars have suggested that its sophisticated geometry derives from Islamic science and that it relates to architecture as far away as Iran.
 Castel del Monte, used also as an imperial hunting lodge, was the setting for lavish banquets at which Frederick exhibited his power and influence.
-(Overnight Bari) BL